7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Application-Gateways.md

 # Azure-Administration-Application-Gateways

-Azure Application Gateway is a aaplication-level routing and load balancing service that operates on OSI Layer 7 - Application Layer of the [[OSI-Model]].
+Azure Application Gateway is a application-level routing and load balancing service that operates on OSI Layer 7 - Application Layer of the [[OSI-Model]].

 Azure Web Application Firewall (WAF - but Azure) polices can be attached to an Application Gatewayto porivide addition security composed of:
 - Frontends